rancher/turtles/docs/adr/0016-release-process.md

 For the intermediate phase:
 - the existing release process will continue to be used on a monthly basis as is
-- a new release process will be introduced which should allow differentiation of community vs Prime builds (via Go build tags)
+- a new release process will be introduced which should allow differentiation of community vs Prime builds
-- the new release process should build be able to build both types of images on demand but not push them to any Prime registry yet
+- the release process for this phase should be able to build both types of images on demand but not push them to any Prime registry yet

 For the final phase:
 - Turtles is released with Rancher